mlan/docker-asterisk/ROADMAP.md

 - Write shell utility to add/delete IPs from `nft` state.
 Use shell utility name `autoban` and rename service to `autoband.php`.
 - Sanitize conf settings.
 Issue warning and use defaults when invalid settings are detected.

+If autoban.conf does not have an `[nftables]` section we get the following warning autoban[43]: WARNING[8]: autoban.class.inc:55: Undefined index: nftables. autoban[43]: WARNING[2]: autoban.class.inc:55: array_merge(): Expected parameter 2 to be an array, null given.

 ## WebSMS

 - Sanitize conf settings.
 Issue warning and use defaults when invalid settings are detected.